MethHelp is now The Level, a straight up guide for people who use drugs.

 How can you be safer when using meth?

+Swallowing meth may be less risky than other ways of taking it.
 Swallowing meth or mixing it into a drink can help avoid the damage that some other methods of using can have on your body.
 Using meth this way delivers the drug to your body more slowly, so wait for 1 hour before re-dosing as you may not feel the effects straight away.
 If you re-dose too quickly, you can increase your chance of overdose.

-Use clean and new needles, filters and butterflies and sterile water every time you inject meth.
+If you are injecting meth, use new, sterile equipment every time.
+Use new and sterile needles, filters and butterflies and sterile water every time you inject meth.
 You can get these from needle exchanges across New Zealand.
 This helps to reduce skin infections and the transmission of diseases like HIV and hepatitis that you can get from sharing needles.
+For more information, see our safer injecting page.

+Use a glass shatterproof pipe if you are smoking meth.
 These pipes will prevent you from getting cuts or burns when using.
 If you have a pipe that has a broken edge it is best to avoid using it.
+Brass screens are also useful to hold your drugs in place and stop you from inhaling particles.
 If you can, use a mouthpiece so you don't burn your lips on the pipe.
+If you can't access a mouthpiece, you can use something rubber that fits on the end of the pipe (like a rubber band).
 Avoid sharing pipes with others as this can spread disease and infection.

 If you're thinking about cutting down, MethHelp offers free and confidential nationwide phone counselling.
 Call 0800 METH HELP (0800 638 443) or you can refer yourself via their website.